-- Obtaining construction permits and connections for water and telephones can all be lengthy procedures
+- Obtaining construction permits and connections for water and telephones can all be lengthy procedure.

-- Property registration is complex and takes an average of 40 days, involving the Land Registry, a notarized transfer agreement, a rights waiver from the local municipality and paying transfer tax
+- Property registration is complex and takes an average of 40 days.
+Companies must obtain an extract from the Land Registry, a notarised transfer agreement, a rights waiver from the local municipality and pay transfer tax.

-- The German monetary system demands a meticulous approach as companies must make nine tax payments annually and face up to 14 taxes
+- The German monetary system demands a meticulous approach as companies must make nine tax payments a year and could have to pay up to 14 taxes.

 The 100 per cent solution is to consider the alternative to setting up a subsidiary by working with Bradford Jacobs.
 Our Professional Employer Organization (PEO) international recruitment specialists will find the perfect fit for the roles you need to fill.
 Then our Employer of Record (EOR) in-country consultants will handle all the complexities of Germany’s employment laws, tax regulations and payroll, ensuring your German expansion plans move smoothly into gear.

 Limited Company/Subsidiary or Branch in Germany

 A subsidiary established in Germany is considered a legal entity separate from its parent company, with its own capital and independent administration.
 There are many advantages for companies expanding by this route – the chance to explore a new market, enhancing their international credibility and opening a gateway to mainland Europe.

 A branch is entirely different.
 A branch established in Germany is not independent of the foreign parent company is not treated as a German resident corporation.